Charleswood, Winnipeg: History

 Patrick H. Kelly (1847–1940) is widely regarded as the founder of what is now Charleswood.
 He was a farmer and municipal official who moved from Perth County, Ontario, in 1906 and settled in the then-Rural Municipality of Assiniboia, taking over 500 acres of land.
 He built a general store in 1907; was key in establishing the community's first post office; and was instrumental in developing the community's school.
 He also convinced the Winnipeg Electric Railway Company to extend the street railway so that the community had a connection with the City of Winnipeg.

 Kelly eventually came to persuade residents of the community to apply for the creation of Charleswood as a separate municipality.
 Kelly was successful and the Rural Municipality of Charleswood was incorporated on 15 February 1913.
 The municipality was formed from parts of the R.M. of Assiniboia and Parishes of Headingley and St. Charles, while excluding territories held by the Town of Tuxedo and the City of Winnipeg.
 The first four meetings of the new municipal council were held in a room in his store.

 During the 1910s, the area was marketed as "Rydal", a prospective residential locale by the developers of Tuxedo.
 There was little housing in Charleswood before 1920 and only limited growth between 1920 and 1946.
 The local economy at the time was chiefly agricultural with dairy and poultry farms, market gardens, and mink ranchers.
 Following World War II, it became popular with European immigrants who wanted to avoid living too close to the centre of Winnipeg.
 Development of the area increased, and new houses were constructed in the Roblin Park, Marlton, and Varsity View neighbourhoods.
 A ferry service was in operation in the region as late as 1958, and a trail leading to the ford was visible until fairly recently.
 The area experienced particularly strong growth in the 1970s, with at least 7,500 homes built during that decade.

+Map showing the former boundaries of the R.M. of Charleswood.

 In 1972, the Rural Municipality of Charleswood was among several municipalities that amalgamated into the City of Winnipeg.
 With Headingley seceding in 1992, the former municipalities on the north and south sides of the Assiniboine River—Charleswood and St. James-Assiniboia, respectively—were reunited as the Assiniboia Community.
 In 1995, the Charleswood Bridge opened over the Assiniboine River, physically connecting the two communities.